Over 90% of the nearly 350 million miles traveled on the average weekday in Illinois occur by car.

-Trains cost travelers between 30 to 75% less, 1/6th that of driving and 1/10th of flying.
+Electrified trains cost travelers between 30 to 75% less than other modes, 1/6th that of driving and 1/10th of flying.
+And is cleaner and non foreign oil-dependent.

 Upgraded track is 6 to 7 times cheaper to build than highways.
 One track carries 3 to 5 times more people than a highway lane, which cost $6 million more per mile to build.
+Rail transport helps develop cities too.

 California and New York have invested heavily in their inter-city rail networks.